Structure of Chevalley groups over rings via universal localization: Relative Key Lemma

 \begin{lem} Let $\q$ be an ideal of a ring $R$, $s,t\in R$, and $a\in G(R,tR)$.
 Suppose that $\lambda_s(a)\in\EE(R_s,tR_s,\q)$.
 Then there exists $m\in\N$ such that $\rho(a)\in E\bigl(R/(t-s^m),\rho(\q)\bigr)$, where $\rho=\rho_{(t-s^m)}:R\to R/(t-s^m)$ is the reduction homomorphism. \end{lem}

 \begin{proof} The proof is essentially the same as for Lemma~\ref{exdilation} using Lemma~\ref{relEE} instead of Lemma~\ref{EE}. \end{proof}

-Now we prove the relative commutator formula which is a commmon generalization of commutator formulas~\ref{stcommform}.
+Now we prove the relative commutator formula which is a common generalization of commutator formulas~\ref{stcommform}.
 By different methods and in different settings it was obtained in~\cite{VavStepCommForm0}, \cite{VavStepCommForm}, and~\cite{HazZhangCommForm}.
-Since we do not want to exclude cases when the elementary group is not perfect, we give yet another proof based on splitting principle~\ref{splitting}.
+Since we do not want to exclude the cases where the elementary group is not perfect, we give yet another proof based on splitting principle~\ref{splitting}.

 \begin{lem} Let $\mf a$ and $\mf b$ be ideals of a ring $R$.
 Then

 \end{lem}

 \begin{proof} Consider the ring $R\otimes A$.
 As before, we identify elements of $R$, $A$, $G(R)$, and $G(A)$ with their canonical images in $R\otimes A$ and $G(R\otimes A)$.
 By the first standard commutator formula of Lemma~\ref{stcommform} we have $[E(R,\mf a),g]\le E(R\otimes A,\mf a\otimes A)$.
 On the other hand, since $g\in G(A,I)$, we have $[E(R,\mf a),g]\le G(R\otimes A,R\otimes I)$.
 Since $R\otimes I$ is a splitting ideal of $R\otimes A$, by Lemma~\ref{splitting} we have $[E(R,\mf a),g]\le\EE(R\otimes A,\mf a\otimes A,R\otimes I)$.